-- The Committee will not offer non-performance related incentive payments (for example a 'guaranteed sign-on bonus'). - Other elements may be included in the following circumstances: - an interim appointment being made to fill an Executive Director role on a short-term basis; - if exceptional circumstances require that the Chairman or a Non-Executive Director takes on an executive function on a short-term basis; - if an Executive Director is recruited at a time in the year when it would be inappropriate to provide a bonus or long-term incentive award for that year as there would not be sufficient time to assess performance.
-Subject to the limit on variable remuneration set out below, the quantum in respect of the months employed during the year may be transferred to the subsequent year so that reward is provided on a fair and appropriate basis; and - if the Executive Director will be required to relocate in order to take up the position, it is the Company's policy to allow reasonable relocation, travel and subsistence payments.
+- Base salary will be set at a level appropriate to the role and the experience of the Executive Director being appointed.
+This may include agreement on future increases up to a market rate, in line with increased experience and/or responsibilities, subject to good performance, where it is considered appropriate. - Pension and benefits will be provided in line with the above policy. - The Committee will not offer non-performance related incentive payments (for example a 'guaranteed signon bonus'). - Other elements may be included in the following circumstances: - o an interim appointment being made to fill an Executive Director role on a short-term basis; - o if exceptional circumstances require that the Chairman or a Non-Executive Director takes on an executive function on a short-term basis; - o if an Executive Director is recruited at a time in the year when it would be inappropriate to provide a bonus or long-term incentive award for that year as there would not be sufficient time to assess performance.
+Subject to the limit on variable remuneration set out below, the quantum in respect of the months employed during the year may be transferred to the subsequent year so that reward is provided on a fair and appropriate basis; and - o if the Executive Director will be required to relocate in order to take up the position, it is the Company's policy to allow reasonable relocation, travel and subsistence payments.
 Any such payments will be at the discretion of the Committee. - The Committee may also alter the performance metrics, performance period and vesting period of the annual bonus, DBP or LTIP, if the Committee determines that the circumstances of the recruitment merit such alteration.
 The rationale will be clearly explained in the following Directors' Remuneration Report. - The maximum level of variable remuneration which may be granted (excluding 'buyout' awards as referred to below) will be within the maximum limits set out in the policy table.